Ubadah ibn al-Samit: Hadith of the usury

 Perhaps the most impactful Hadith narrated by 'Ubadah were Hadiths that focus on riba or usury.
 It rules out hand-to-hand transactions of commodities.
 It requires that only similar items be traded, except where the transaction consisted of two different commodities.
 The exegete scholars agreed that this tradition from 'Ubadah covered at least one of the six types of riba, Riba al Fadhl type, which rules that an increase in one of the two exchanged ribawi items that are of the same nature and type.
-Thus, on the scope of Madhhab schools, four major Madhhabs, along with Zahiri, unanimously agreed on the implementation of ban,s for such types of Riba.
+Thus, on the scope of Madhhab schools, four major Madhhabs, along with Zahiri, unanimously agreed on the implementation of bans for such types of Riba.
 Although the degree of the ban differs among those Madhhabs, such as that Hanbalis disagreed with Hanafis' total ban for any items, as Hanbalis argues on the basis of Said ibn al-Musayyib reasoning, that the Hadith of 'Ubadah were limited to foodstuffs, as non-consumable items were exempted.
 Sa'ib used another authentic Hadith from Abu Sa'id al-Khudri to regard this matter as counterargument.

 Historical usage of this Hadith from 'Ubadah was found, as 'Ubadah tried to implemented the Hadith during the campaign of Cyprus.
-However, Sunan ibn Majah recorded that during his tenure as judge in Homs, this effort of 'Ubadah to implement the rule became the source of a dispute between 'Ubadah and city governor Mu'awiyah.
+However, Sunan ibn Majah recorded that during his tenure as judge in Homs, this effort of 'Ubadah to implement the rule became the source of a dispute between 'Ubadah and city governor Mu'awiya.
 'Ubadah argued by basing his argument from this Hadith of usury that Islam forbid the unequal exchanging of goods unless they were of similar quality, in this case the exchange of gold to with dinar and dirham.
-'Ubadah viewed that it falls under a practice of Riba, while Mu'awiyah argued that there was no element of usury, except given delays in a transaction.
-This Hadith was enough to overrule the early verdict regarding Riba by Ibn Abbas, another Companion of the Prophet with similarly high rank.
-Ibn Abbas gave a less strict verdict regarding Riba.
+'Ubadah viewed that it falls under a practice of Riba, while Mu'awiya argued that there was no element of usury, except given delays in a transaction.
+This Hadith was enough to overrule the early verdict regarding Riba by Ibn Abbas, another companion of the Muhammad with similarly high rank. previously Ibn Abbas gave a less strict verdict regarding Riba, thus in the end Ubadah ruling regarding Riba or Usury prevailed in opinions from majority of their peers, and causing Ibn Abbas relenting his previous rulings.